OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Track corporation members

-Returns additional information about a corporation&#39;s members which helps tracking their activities  ---  This route is cached for up to 3600 seconds
+Returns additional information about a corporation&#39;s members which helps tracking their activities  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java